International Deprescribing Journal Club

 The OPTIMIZE Trial: A Clinician’s Reflection on the Challenges of Deprescribing

-Presented by: Louise Papillon-Ferland, B.Pharm., M.Sc.
+Presented by: Louise Papillon-Ferland

 Hosted by: Canadian Medication Appropriateness and Deprescribing Network